How to explain endometriosis pain to a guy?

-Many women ask themselves this question because men speak an entirely different language and don’t think the same way women do.
-Trying to figure out how to explain endometriosis pain to a guy can be difficult, but here’s what I’ve learned from speaking with thousands of women who suffer from this chronic condition:
+Many women ask themselves this question because we (men) speak an entirely different language and do not think in the same way women do.
+We don’t even experience pain in the same way, and despite these ongoing “wokey theories”, we DO NOT have wombs, period.
+Trying to figure out how to explain endometriosis pain to a guy can be difficult, but here’s what I’ve learned from speaking to countless women who suffer from this brutal chronic condition:

 Endometriosis pain isn’t isolated to reproductive organs, it spreads beyond the pelvis.
 This pain feels like the insides are being pulled apart, it can feel sharp and stabbing, and severely impacts women’s life bringing limitations to daily activities, work, and intimacy.